Mme. Jumel

 The shutter-type version of venetian blinds appear in a picture painted in Louisville, Kentucky, in 1840.
 Such blinds (occasionally also called venetian shutters) were hung on the exterior of a building and fit within the window surround when closed.
 Only the front of this building was equipped with blinds, possibly because privacy was not as much of a concern in the rooms that did not front on the road.
 The blinds are open on three windows, half open on one, and closed on another.
 You can admire the complete painting on the museum's website by clicking here.

-how shutter-type venetian blinds look from the interior of a room.
+A detail of an 1848 watercolor by Joseph Shoemaker Russell, owned by the New Bedford (MA) Whaling Museum, shows how shutter-type venetian blinds look from the interior of a room.
 The appearance of the left window on the fireplace wall makes it clear that the blinds are installed on the outside of the house.
 We see the closed half of the blind through eighteen small glass panes, which are separated by muntins (narrow horizontal and vertical pieces of wood that hold the panes in place).
 The other half of the blind cannot be seen; it must be pushed back against the exterior of the building.
 To see the watercolor as a whole on the museum's website, click here and then on the small icon of the artwork.

 The slats of shutterlike venetian blinds could be fixed or movable.
 A detail of the exterior of the Morris-Jumel Mansion circa 1860, from a photograph in the collection of the New-York Historical Society, reveals that the mansion indeed had shutter-type venetian blinds and that their slats were fully adjustable.
 The upper and lower panes of the blinds had separate tilt rods (seen running vertically down the center of the open blind shown here) so that the slats could be slanted at different angles on the upper and lower halves.
-This feature would have been particularly useful on the
+This feature would have been particularly useful on the first floor of the house, where the slats could be closed for privacy on the lower half of the window and left fully open for light and/or air on the upper half.
+Only a few inches of this window are cracked open, suggesting that the weather was mild but not blisteringly hot.
+Alternatively, the windows may have been open just enough to let air circulate during the heat of the day, while protecting the interior from the hottest temperatures.

 A related practice is described in an article on venetian blinds in The Magazine Antiques by Elisabeth Donaghy Garrett (August 1985).
 She quotes informatively from the journal of a traveler, Isaac Weld, who visited Philadelphia in June 1796, when the city experienced temperatures in the nineties.
 Residences were kept so dark during the heat of the day that you could barely see who was present, Weld wrote, adding that "the best houses" were equipped on the exterior of the windows and hall doors with venetian blinds "made to fold together like common window shutters."
 Homeowners who had such blinds "constantly kept them closed, and the windows and doors were open behind them to admit air."
 In the Morris-Jumel Mansion's window, a curtain appears to have been drawn partly across the opening to block the sun on the side where the blind was fully opened.
 The interior shutters may even be closed on that side as well.
 The triple protection recalls Harriet Beecher Stowe's bemusement that American homes had "three distinct sets of fortifications against the sunshine . . . first, outside blinds; then, solid, folding, inside shutters; and lastly, heavy, thick, lined damask curtains, which loop quite down to the floor"(House and Home Papers, 1865, quoted in Garrett's article).

-The original color of the mansion's blinds is conjectural.
-In 1881 a visitor reported them to be green (although referring to them as "shutters") (Boston Herald, December 25, 1881, p.
-9).
-The New-York Historical Society's photograph of around 1860 reveals that the blinds on both the front of the house and lower story of the east façade were darker than the house itself, which was painted white.
-Hence those blinds may have been green by 1860 or before.
 However, the blinds on the upper story of the east façade of the mansion appear to have white exteriors (see the detail below).
 This coloration, matching the outside of the residence—which, with its white paint, mimics an elegant stone structure—may reflect the aesthetic choice of Roger and Mary Morris, who had the home built in 1765.
 These particular blinds were above an arbor that abutted the lower story of the house in the Jumel era (1810–1865), so they would have been nearly impossible to reach with a ladder and might not have been overpainted.
 It is possible, therefore, that they bear witness to the original paint color, and that all of the house's blinds were originally white.
 This theory is not inconsistent with the lithograph of the house in 1854 with which I began this investigation.
 Although the image is monochrome, the way the slats are drawn suggests that the artist may have been trying to convey that they were light in color.

 Regardless, the blinds are long gone today, casualties of age.
 Their replacements can be seen in a 1903 postcard (the same image that appears on the cover of my biography of Eliza Jumel).
 The stand-ins are similar to the originals, but have wider borders at their bases.
 Minor differences in the width of the borders and the placement of the dividers between the upper and lower sections suggest that individual blinds may have been replaced in a piecemeal fashion, as dictated by their condition.